Ted's Hiking World Pywiack Cascade Overlook

 The end is in sight

 §: In retrospect, this adventure was a total success.
-I got my hoped-for superlative, unique views of the elusive Pywiack Cascade, and I didn't fall off a cliff.
+I got my hoped-for unique views of the elusive Pywiack Cascade, plus the best photograph of the falls that I have seen anywhere, and I didn't fall off a cliff.
 It would take little prompting to get me to revisit this place.
 Next time, however, I will return to the trailhead by a more friendly route.

-Note: one can access a fine view of the two cascades from the Mount Watkins summit, which is an easy hike.
-But from that point the falls are three times as far away as from my Overlook #2.
+Note: one can access a clear view of the two cascades from near the Mount Watkins summit, which is an easy hike; but from there the falls are three times as far away as from today's vantage points.
+Making the effort to visit Overlook #2 would enable better photographs than can be shot elsewhere.

 Go Back